Nada-Khater/Car-Racing-JS/README.md

 # Car-Racing-JS / Welcome to the Car Dodge Game!
 Dodge the oncoming cars and aim for the highest score.
 Challenge yourself and see how long you can survive on the road!

 ## Overview
-Objective: Your goal is to avoid oncoming cars and survive as long as possible.
+- **Objective:** Your goal is to avoid oncoming cars and survive as long as possible.

-Scoring: The longer you survive, the higher your score.
+- **Scoring:** The longer you survive, the higher your score.
 Try to beat your own high score!

 ## Controls
-For Desktop:
+- **For Desktop:**
-Use the arrow keys (←, →) or (W, A, S, D keys) to move the car left, right, up, or down.
+    - Use the arrow keys (←, →) or (W, A, S, D keys) to move the car left, right, up, or down.

-For Touchscreen Devices:
+- **For Touchscreen Devices:**
-Swipe left or right on the screen to move the car accordingly.
+    - Swipe left or right on the screen to move the car accordingly.

-Keyboard Controls:
+- **Keyboard Controls:**
-Arrow keys or W, A, S, D keys for movement.
+    - Arrow keys or W, A, S, D keys for movement.
-Countdown: The game starts with a countdown from 3 before the player can start controlling the car.

 ## Features
-Sound Effects:
+- **Countdown:**
+    - The game starts with a countdown from 3 before the player can start controlling the car.

+- **Sound Effects:**
-The game includes various sound effects such as engine start, engine revving, car passing, crash, and victory sound.
+    - The game includes various sound effects such as engine start, engine revving, car passing, crash, and victory sound.

-Scoring System:
+- **Scoring System:**
-The game features a scoring system where the player earns points for every second survived without crashing.
+    - The game features a scoring system where the player earns points for every second survived without crashing.
-The score increases gradually, and the speed of the game also increases with time, making it more challenging.
+    - The score increases gradually, and the speed of the game also increases with time, making it more challenging.

-Levels:
+- **Levels:**
-The game progresses through levels, with each level increasing the difficulty by increasing the speed of the cars and obstacles.
+    - The game progresses through levels, with each level increasing the difficulty by increasing the speed of the cars and obstacles.

-Collision Detection:
+- **Collision Detection:**
-There's collision detection implemented to detect when the player's car collides with other cars, leading to the end of the game.
+    - There's collision detection implemented to detect when the player's car collides with other cars, leading to the end of the game.

-Game Over:
+- **Game Over:**
-When the player crashes into another car, the game ends, and the final score is displayed.
+    - When the player crashes into another car, the game ends, and the final score is displayed.
-Players can restart the game to try again.
+    - Players can restart the game to try again.

-High Score:
+- **High Score:**
-The game keeps track of the highest score achieved by the player, which is displayed during gameplay.
+    - The game keeps track of the highest score achieved by the player, which is displayed during gameplay.

-Sound Mute Option:
+- **Sound Mute Option:**
-Players have the option to mute/unmute game sounds using a mute button.
+    - Players have the option to mute/unmute game sounds using a mute button.

-Scoreboard:
+- **Scoreboard:**
-A scoreboard displays the top scores achieved by players, which can be cleared if needed.
+    - A scoreboard displays the top scores achieved by players, which can be cleared if needed.

-Mobile Users:
+- **Mobile Users:**
-The game is designed to work on both desktop and mobile devices, with touch controls available for touchscreen devices.
+    - The game is designed to work on both desktop and mobile devices, with touch controls available for touchscreen devices.

-Accessibility:
+- **Accessibility:**
-The game is designed with accessibility in mind, ensuring that it can be enjoyed by users with different abilities.
+    - The game is designed with accessibility in mind, ensuring that it can be enjoyed by users with different abilities.

-Instructions:
+- **Instructions:**
-Basic instructions on how to play the game are provided in the game instructions.
+    - Basic instructions on how to play the game are provided in the game instructions.

 ## Getting Started
-Game is available at: https://nada-khater.github.io/Car-Racing-JS/
+- Game is available at:  https://nada-khater.github.io/Car-Racing-JS/

 ## Development
-This game is built using HTML, CSS, and JavaScript.
+- This game is built using HTML, CSS, and JavaScript.

-### Team Members
+## Team Members
-Mina saeid, Nada Khater , Sherry Samy, Hebatullah Adel, and Mohammed Tharwat.
+- Mina saeid Basta.
+- Nada Khater Abdu.
+- Sherry Osama Mohamed.
+- Hebatullah Adel AbdElgaber.
+- Mohamed Tharwat Al Metwally.

 ## Screenshots
 Choose your car before you start.